 Large, single, violet-blue flowers with white centers bloom relentlessly from June until frost above compact mounds of dark green, lightly marbled foliage.
 An excellent easy-care choice for the border or in masses where consistent, reliable flowering is needed.

 While Rozanne Geranium has an exceptionally long bloom period and doesn’t require much for maintenance, it is not of special importance to any native insects or wildlife.
 The aromatic foliage resists deer and rabbit browsing, and you will probably see bees visit the flowers in bloom.
-However, if you’re looking to attract a bevy of pollinators then Rozanne isn’t the best choice.
+However, if you’re looking to attract a bevy of pollinators consider other options.